Grounded treatment reasoning

 Retrieves verified evidence through tools and grounds every conclusion in source data — each step traces to a drug label or annotation.

-Goal-oriented tool use
+Goal-oriented tool selection

 Multi-step reasoning